tdelora/audioGPIOTrigger/README.md

 - (Optional) Solder a wire to the green (mic) wire.
 Place heat shrink tube over the soldered joint.
   - Although the audio wire is unused in this setup I am leaving open the possibility of a future need.
   - I used a green wire with no connector.
-- (Optional) Place heat shrink tubing (no Dielectric Paste) over all heat shunk joints to provide extra protection an support.
+- (Optional) Place heat shrink tubing (no Dielectric Paste) over all heat shunk joints to provide extra protection and support.
   - I used white heat shrink tube.

 ### Create RJ12 Harness